A Bit of Background on Endangered Species and Animals

 Because of human destruction of their habitats, tropical rainforest species are at the highest risk, as are top-of-the-food-chain carnivores, other species whose geographical range is already small, and marine coral reef species.

 While the fossil record shows that the loss of biodiversity due to extinctions is a phenomenon that can be recovered from, the time for recovery in the past has been on the order of millions of years.
-If we humans don't take action to maintain our planet's biodiversity, we might be the ones facing extinction if the future.
+If we humans don't take action to maintain our planet's biodiversity, we might face extinction in the future.

 Here are 10 of the world's most endangered species.
 There are many more species that are endangered or threatened with becoming endangered, but most of these are considered to be at extreme risk of extinction.